dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 575. Distribute Candies.md

 ## Approach 1: Brute Force
 **Algorithm**

 The brute force approach is really simple.
-We can generate all the permutations of the given numsnums array representing the candies and determine the number of unique elements in the first half of the generated array.
+We can generate all the permutations of the given $nums$ array representing the candies and determine the number of unique elements in the first half of the generated array.

 In order to determine the number of unique elements in the first half of the array, we put all the required elements in a set and count the number of elements in the set.
 We count such unique elements in the first half of the generated arrays for all the permutations possible and return the size of the largest set.